Current Updates(Back to top)

-It is intended that construction will be completed in June 2023.
+Construction commenced in March and is anticipated be completed in June 2023.
 See the project webpage for detailed plans and further information.

 Proposed Haslams Bridge Pedestrian and Cyclist Link

 Council is currently undertaking detailed design of a new pedestrian and cyclist bridge over Haslams Creek at Bennelong Parkway with associated connections either side.
 This work includes investigations into locations of services, as well as a detailed survey and ecological review.

 Transport for NSW Upgrades